Puzzlepart/prosjektportalen365/.github/PULL_REQUEST_TEMPLATE.md

 ### How to test

-Please describe how someone else can test this PR.
+Please describe how someone else (a regular user without coding skills) can test this PR.
 In the form of a numbered list and checkboxes for Jan when the testing period occurs.

 Example:

 - [ ] 1.
 Do this
 - [ ] 2.
 Then this
 - [ ] 3.
 Then that

+### Update of documentation
+- [ ] Check if user manual requires update
+   - [ ] No
+   - [ ] Yes
+    - [ ] Update user manual

 ### Relevant issues (if applicable)